IP-XACT Working Group

 - To identify areas of improvement in current IP-XACT standard

 - To define standard for power analysis, early prototyping, AMS, verification, debug

 - To define the extensions aligned with committee member companies and EDA vendors

 - To encourage the world semiconductor community to enrich their designs with IP-XACT

 In August 2013, the recommended vendor extensions to standard IEEE 1685-2009 IP-XACT was approved by Accellera.
-It will be available for download soon.
+It is available for download here.

 This release candidate was approved by the IP-XACT Working Group in May 2013.
 The recommended vendor extensions package contains documentation (Word/PDF) and the schema (xsd), as well as some examples illustrating how to apply the extensions to various applications.

 IEEE 1685, "Standard for IP-XACT, Standard Structure for Packaging, Integrating and Re-Using IP Within Tool-Flows," describes an XML Schema for meta-data documenting Intellectual Property (IP) used in the development, implementation and verification of electronic systems and an Application Programming Interface (API) to provide tool access to the meta-data.
 This schema provides a standard method to document IP that is compatible with automated integration techniques.
 The API provides a standard method for linking tools into a System Development framework, enabling a more flexible, optimized development environment.
 Tools compliant with this standard will be able to interpret, configure, integrate and manipulate IP blocks that comply with the proposed IP meta-data description.
 The standard will be independent of any specific design process.
 It does not cover the behavioral characteristics of the IP.

 In July 2010, the IP-XACT Schema Working Group was formed by Accellera.